BritishBenji/Events-Bot-Discord.py-/README.md

 To anyone that comes across this repository, please feel free to create an issue and leave suggestions!
 They are much appreciated!

+(Or, if you're feeling really generous, create a pull request with new features!)